Offers & Salary

 When it comes time to negotiate offers, just like with interviewing, preparation is key.
 It is important to know your salary expectations before heading into an interview.
 By doing your research ahead of time, you can feel more comfortable in asking for what you're worth without asking for too much or too little.

 Salary Negotiation Tips

 How do I determine how much money I want?

-- Review the job description and quantify the number of qualifications the employer is seeking against what you have.
+- Review the job description and quantify the number of qualifications the employer is seeking vs. what you have.
 This will help determine your desired salary.
 Example: If you have 9 out of 10 qualifications in a job description, you should feel confident asking for a higher number since you have 90% of what they are seeking.

 What can I expect when I receive an offer?